jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-IV-11.md

 or negatively, when we wish to make the trial which has been mentioned.

-726. In order to illustrate what has been said by an example, let us consider the equation
+<span class="art">726</span> In order to illustrate what has been said by an example, let us consider the equation
 $$x^3+x^2-34x+56=0$$,
 in which the signs are changed twice, and in which the same sign returns but once.
 Here we conclude that the equation